StrayDogA8/another-ce-timelines/README.md

 #
 ![Temp Banner](docs/temp-banner.png)

 A free, open-source app for creating customizable, interactive timelines for worldbuilding and history.
-Events, spans, and eras form the core of each timeline, with tag and group filtering to organize them, and note vault integration to link Markdown notes directly to elements.
+Organize events, spans, and eras with tags and groups, link Markdown notes or MediaWiki sources directly to elements, and visualize timelines geographically with map view and coordinate support.

 **An [early alpha](https://github.com/sreegjl/timelines/releases/tag/v0.4.0-alpha.1) version is now available for testing.**